kerstin-w/Travel-Africa/TESTING.md

   - [#13](https://github.com/kerstin-w/Travel-Africa/issues/13) I can search a post by a keyword so that I can try to find posts relative to the keyword.

     From the **navbar** the user can use the search function and enter a keyword.
-If the keywords was found in one of the post titles or countries those related posts will be displayed as search result.
+If the keywords was found in one of the post titles or countries those related posts will be displayed as search results.

     <img src="documentation/testing/user-stories/search.png" width="500px" style="margin: 20px;">